mindspore-ai/docs/install/mindspore_ascend310_install_conda_en.md

 ## Version Update

-Using the following command if you need to update the MindSpore version:
+Use the following command if you need to update the MindSpore version:

 ```bash
 conda update mindspore-ascend -c mindspore -c conda-forge